The Sobolev embedding constant on Lie groups: A Moser--Trudinger inequality

 \section{A Moser--Trudinger inequality}

 As an application of Theorem~\ref{teo:embed}, we shall prove a quantitative Moser--Trudinger inequality.
-To do this, we will need a precise version of the interpolation inequality~\cite[eq.\ (6.1)]{BPV1} associated to the interpolation space $(L^p(\lambda),L^p_{\alpha}(\lambda))_{[\theta]}=L^p_{\theta\alpha}(\lambda)$, which was originally proved in~\cite[Lemma 3.1]{BPTV} and which might have independent interest.
+To do this, we will need a precise version of the interpolation inequality~\cite[eq.\ (6.1)]{BPV1} associated to the interpolation space $(L^p(\lambda),L^p_{\alpha}(\lambda))_{[\theta]}=L^p_{\theta\alpha}(\lambda)$ with respect to the complex method.
 To prove this refined estimate, we follow some ideas developed in~\cite{AM}; see also~\cite{PV}. \begin{proposition} Let $p\in(1,\infty)$ and define

 Then $1\leq \mathcal C_p<\infty$ and for all $f \in L^p_\alpha(\lambda)$, $\alpha\geq 0$, and $\theta\in(0,1)$ we have

 \end{proposition}

 \begin{proof} For $\sigma>0$, let